-A lot of people who are unhappy with their jobs and want to start an entrepreneurial endeavor look to their hobbies and the things they are most passionate about for ideas.
+A lot of people are unhappy with their jobs.
+A lot of those people want to start some kind of entrepreneurial endevor to break away.
+Most people look to their hobbies for ideas.
 They think, as I did, that they already know so much about this topic and already spend so much time doing this thing, it should make a good business.
 The problem for many is their identity is so closely tied to that activity they can’t bear the thought of failing at it.
 When you’re known as the guy who does $PASSION, it can be hard to pursue $PASSION for money.
 What happens if you fail?
 Will you still be the guy who does $PASSION?

 Couture was a wrestler from a young age.
 He went to Oklahoma State University where he was a three-time NCAA Division I All-American.
 He was also a three-time Olympic team alternate.
 But as happens with a lot of athletes who don’t have a pro league in their sport, he started looking for a why to make money.
 Most people get a job or, if they’re famous enough (someone like Michael Phelps), they get sponsors.
 Randy decided to give MMA a try.
 It was close enough to wrestling he assumed he’d be able to do well and make a little money.
 To everyone’s surprise, including Randy’s, he was not only good but very good.
 His style of wrestling was exceptionally effective for MMA.
 In Greco-Roman wrestling, you aren’t allowed to grab below the waste.
 Because of this Randy was very good at tying up his opponent’s arms and still being able to hit them from a standing clinch.
 But mindset also played a huge roll.